jeff-follestad/Refactoring/README.md

 The goal of this Challenge was to PROVIDE a Marketing Agency a codebase that follows accessibility standards SO THAT the Horiseon site is optimized for search engines.

 ## Outcome
+The site's links all function correctly; CSS selectors and properties are consolidated and organized to follow semantic structure; the site's CSS file is properly commented.

 * As a result of the updated codebase, the HORISEON webpage now meets accessibility standards.

 * WHEN one views the source code, THEN they find semantic HTML elements.